 Winner of the 2017 Albert J. Raboteau Book Prize for the Best Book in Africana Religions

-Demonstrates that the efforts to contest conventional racial categorization contributed to broader discussions in black America that still resonate today.
+Shows how early 20th-century resistance to conventional racial categorization contributed to broader discussions in black America that still resonate today

 When Joseph Nathaniel Beckles registered for the draft in the 1942, he rejected the racial categories presented to him and persuaded the registrar to cross out the check mark she had placed next to Negro and substitute “Ethiopian Hebrew.”
 “God did not make us Negroes,” declared religious leaders in black communities of the early twentieth-century urban North.
 They insisted that so-called Negroes are, in reality, Ethiopian Hebrews, Asiatic Muslims, or raceless children of God.
 Rejecting conventional American racial classification, many black southern migrants and immigrants from the Caribbean embraced these alternative visions of black history, racial identity, and collective future, thereby reshaping the black religious and racial landscape.